jina-ai/docs/chapters/parallel.rst

 You should also have experience with parallelism in other systems.
 Jina does follow the best practices and designs from other databases or search engines.
 However, Jina is primarily a *neural search engine*.
 This means some changes and adaptations were necessary.
-I will explain these here.

 Implementation
 ~~~~~~~~~~~~~~